 Currently there is a shortage of semiconductors in the automotive industry.
 Automotive OEMs and other suppliers have not been able to secure an adequate supply of semiconductors, and as a result have reduced or completely shut down their production of some automobiles or parts, which in turn has reduced our sale of products.
 Consumer demand remains strong, but the semiconductor shortage has pushed vehicle inventory to very low levels.
 Our Automotive Group uses the semiconductors in seat comfort products, and to a lesser extent in motors and actuators.
 Although our Automotive Group has been able to obtain an adequate supply of semiconductors, we are dependent on our suppliers to deliver these semiconductors in accordance with our production schedule.
 A shortage of the semiconductors, either to us, the automotive OEMs, or our suppliers, can disrupt our operations and our ability to deliver products to our customers.
-The shortage of semiconductors is also impacting our Adjustable Bed and Hydraulic Cylinders business units.
+The shortage of semiconductors is also impacting our Adjustable Bed business unit.

 The Russian invasion of Ukraine has caused disruptions in our supply chain and negatively impacted our results of operations.
+Although we do not have operations in Russia, Belarus, or Ukraine, and we have not had a material amount of sales into these countries, some of our businesses have sourced, directly or indirectly, a portion of their supply chain requirements of nickel, titanium, and birch plywood from Russia.
+Our Aerospace business uses nickel and titanium in the production of aerospace tubing.
+Several of our businesses use birch plywood in their products.
+Also, a significant portion of neon gas is produced in Ukraine.
 Our Automotive business uses semiconductors, the production of which uses neon gas.
-Our Aerospace business uses titanium and nickel in the production of aerospace tubing.
-Several of our businesses use birch plywood in their products.
-Although we do not have operations in Russia, Belarus, or Ukraine, and we have not had a material amount of sales into these countries, some of our businesses have sourced, directly or indirectly, a portion of their supply chain requirements of nickel, titanium, and birch plywood from Russia.
-Also, a significant portion of neon gas is produced in the Ukraine.
 Since the invasion began, the prices of these materials have significantly increased.
 Also, several countries have imposed economic sanctions against Russia as a result of its military action.
 It is possible sanctions could be expanded, or additional measures taken, which could restrict the import of nickel, titanium, and birch plywood from Russia or greatly increase the cost of procurement via increased duties or otherwise.
 Also, if the conflict in Ukraine expands geographically or in intensity, this may have a negative impact on our operations, including access to energy and other raw materials.

-For more information regarding supply chain disruptions, see Inflationary Trends in Cost of Goods Sold on page 23.
+For more information regarding supply chain disruptions, see Inflationary Trends in Cost of Goods Sold on page 28.